Organisation armée secrète: March 1962 Evian agreements and the struggle of the OAS

 The main hope of the OAS was to prove that the FLN was secretly restarting military action after a ceasefire was agreed in the Evian agreements of 19 March 1962 and the referendum of June 1962, so during these three months, the OAS unleashed a new terrorist campaign to force the FLN to abandon the ceasefire.
 Over 100 bombs a day were detonated by the OAS in March in pursuit of this goal.
 OAS operatives set off an average of 120 bombs per day in March, with targets including hospitals and schools.
 Dozens of Arab residents were killed at Place du Gouvernement when 24 mortar rounds were fired from the European stronghold of Bab el-Oued.
 On 21 March, the OAS issued a flyer where they proclaimed that the French military had become an "occupation force."
 It organized car bombings: 25 killed in Oran on 28 February 1962 and 62 killed in Algiers on 2 May, among others.
 On 22 March, they took control of Bab el-Oued and attacked French soldiers, killing six of them.
 The French military then surrounded them and stormed the neighbourhood.
-The battle killed 35 and injured 150.
+The battle killed 15 French soldiers and 20 OAS members, and injured 150 more.
 On 26 March, the leaders of the OAS proclaimed a general strike in Algiers and called for the European settlers to come to Bab el-Oued in order to break the blockade by military forces loyal to de Gaulle and the Republic.
 A detachment of tirailleurs (Muslim troops in the French Army) fired on the demonstrators, killing 54, injuring 140, and traumatising the settlers' population in what is known as the "gunfight of the Rue d'Isly".
 In coincidence with the uprising of Bab-el Oued, 200 OAS maquis marched from Algiers to Ouarsenis, a mountainous region between Oran and Algiers.
 They tried to overrun two French military outposts and gain support for local Muslim tribes loyal to France, but instead they were harassed and eventually defeated by Legion units led by Colonel Albert Brothier after several days of fighting.
 Some clashes between the French army and the OAS involving grenades and mortar fire took place at Oran as late as 10 April.
 At least one Lieutenant and one Second-Lieutenant were killed by the OAS during the fighting.